Mateusz Baranowski

-Mateusz Baranowski (born 17 July 1997) is a Polish professional snooker player.
+Mateusz Baranowski (born 19 July 1997) is a Polish professional snooker player.
 He earned a two-year card on the World Snooker Tour from the 2025-26 snooker season.

 Career

 He is from Zielona Góra.
-He is a multiple-time Polish national champion having won the title in 2017, 2018 2022 and 2025, and also reached the semifinal in 2015, 2020, and 2023.
+He is a multiple-time Polish national champion having won the title in 2017, 2018, 2022 and 2025, and also reached the semi-finals in 2015, 2020, and 2023.

 He reached the final of the WSF Championship on 31 January 2025, where he was defeated by Brian Cini of Malta.
-For this performance, he was awarded a place into the qualifying rounds for the 2025 World Snooker Championship.
+For this performance, he was awarded a place in the qualifying rounds for the 2025 World Snooker Championship.
 In the first round, he recorded a 10-2 win over Iranian professional Amir Sarkhosh.
-He was then beaten by a 10-2 scoreline in the next round against Ishpreet Singh Chadha.
+He was then beaten 10-2 in the next round against Ishpreet Singh Chadha.

-He competed at Q School in May 2025, where he reaches the final round with a 4-3 win over Phil O'Kane before facing Patrick Whelen.
+He competed at Q School in May 2025, where he reached the final round with a 4-3 win over Phil O'Kane before facing Patrick Whelan.
 He won 4-2 against Whelan and earned a two-year card on the World Snooker Tour, starting from the 2025-26 snooker season.

 2025-26 season

 He made his professional debut in June 2025 in the qualifying round for the Wuhan Open with a 5-2 defeat to experienced pro Tom Ford.
 He was drawn in the round-robin stage of the 2025 Championship League against Lei Peifan, Long Zehuang and English amateur Ryan Davies, recording a win over Davies.
 He defeated Wang Yuchen 4-3 in the first qualifying round of the 2025 Northern Ireland Open, recovering from 3-0 down.
 He reached the last-32 of the 2025 Xi'an Grand Prix, where he lost a deciding frame to Gary Wilson.
+In April, he recorded a 10-5 win over Florian Nüßle in the first round of qualifying for the 2026 World Snooker Championship, before losing to Ricky Walden.

+2026-27 season

+In September 2026, he defeated Ricky Walden to reach the main draw at the 2026 Scottish Open.

 Personal life

 He formerly worked as a barman in his local snooker hall.
-He has coached the Polish Junior Snooker Team, which included a 14-year-old Michal Szubarczyk.
+He has coached the Polish Junior Snooker Team, which included a 14-year-old Michał Szubarczyk.